 Restrictions in Jammu and Kashmir may go after Independence Day

-Srinagar, Aug 13: Restrictions have been further restricted in Kashmir on Tuesday.
+Srinagar, Aug 13: Restrictions have been further reduced in Kashmir on Tuesday.
 Jammu and Kashmir's principal secretary Rohit Kansal said that Jammu, on the other hand, is almost entirely free of restrictions.

 Kansal hinted that restrictions may be lifted after Independence Day.
 We are hopeful that once the full dress rehearsals for Independence Day being carried out in the various districts of Jammu and Kashmir and Ladakh conclude, there would be full relaxation, he said.